Abandoned house in overgrown yard with large tree in front.

 5. Close On The House

 Assuming the owner accepts your offer and the inspection goes well, you’re ready to close on the home.
 Closing on a house involves signing a lot of paperwork, so make sure you take the time to review all of the documents first.
-You’ll also pay your closing costs, which typically add up to 3% – 6% of the loan amount.
+You’ll also pay closing costs, which typically add 3% – 6% of the loan amount.

 The Bottom Line